 At KCNS Law Group, we believe in protecting the rights of injured workers.
 We are a law firm specializing in workers’ compensation and personal injury.
 Whether you need help with a workers’ comp claim or help to pursue a personal injury claim against an employer who failed to provide you workers’ comp coverage, KCNS Law Group is here for you.
 Our client-based approach concentrates on our commitment to providing individual and strategic representation tailored to our client’s specific needs.

 We know how challenging workplace injuries can be, legally, financially, and personally, which is why we are committed to helping ensure our clients receive the best possible outcome for their claim.
-Call (818) 937-9255 or fill out our contact form to speak with one of our attorneys today.
+Call (818) 937-9255 or fill out our contact form to speak with one of our worker’s compensation attorneys in California today.